sahid101/Spring-Microservices-starter/README.md

 # Spring-Microservice-starter
-This is SpringBoot Microservice Project
+This is SpringBoot Microservices Project